droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p>The fog pulls away from the shadow, revealing the broken and battered corpse of an enormous wolf, easily six feet at the shoulder.
 The wolf's side bears several large puncture wounds, and its head and shoulders appear to have been crushed beneath an incredible weight.</p>
 </div>

-A DC 15 Intelligence (Investigation) check indicates that the wolf's side was punctured by an enormous pair of antlers—far larger than those belonging to an ordinary elk or deer—and that its head and shoulders were trampled by a similarly large set of hooves.
+A DC 22 Survival or Nature check to Investigate indicates that the wolf's side was punctured by an enormous pair of antlers—far larger than those belonging to an ordinary elk or deer—and that its head and shoulders were trampled by a similarly large set of hooves.

 When the players continue past the wolf corpse, read: